Lester Reiff: Scandal

 In October 1901, Lester Reiff and his younger brother John were reprimanded by the Jockey Club for alleged race fixing by "pulling" or slowing the horse so it will not win.
 This followed an incident at Manchester Racecourse on 27 September in which Lester's horse had finished second by a head to a horse ridden by his brother.
 The local stewards (racecourse officials) were unsatisfied by the brothers' explanations and so referred the matter to the Jockey Club.

 Lord Durham also accused the brothers of involvement in a horse doping ring along with Enoch Wishard and other American gamblers.
 While "doping" with performance enhancing stimulants was illegal at the time in the United States, it was still permissible in the UK in 1901 and was not outlawed until 1904.
 Lester Reiff's license was revoked for the 1902 season due to these incidents and he was barred or "warned off" from racing in other countries.

 His license was reinstated in 1904 but unlike his brother who resumed his career with success, Lester did not pursue horse racing again.

 Retirement from racing and personal life

 Reiff married Frances Rowell, the daughter of California physician and horseman Harry E. Rowell, in December 1901.
 Reiff retired from racing in 1902 and moved to Alameda with his wife.
 Lester Reiff became a real-estate broker and venture capitalist, managing the property of his family and several friends until his death on October 10, 1948, in Alameda.
-Lester Reiff is buried in a family plot at Oak Hill Memorial Park in San Jose, California.